THE CLIENT PROBLEM

 Reduction in the time and effort to setup the ELA for an aircraft entering into service

-Reduction in the cycle time for a ELA update.
+Reduction in the cycle time for an ELA update.
 Documentation and meetings were made redundant by the application workflow.
-Accountability was delegated to Avionics and Interiors engineers, including vendors, who author projects, test the impact of different designs and receive design approval.
+Accountability was delegated to Avionics and Interiors engineers and even potential vendors to author projects, test the impact of different designs and receive design approval.

 Reduction in Engineering time spent updating ELAs, releasing Electrical Engineers who previously updated project ELAs for days and weeks to do more value-added work.